 Division of Specialized Information Services

-The Division of Specialized Information Services (SIS) produces information resources on a range of topics covering toxicology, environmental health, HIV/AIDS, drug and consumer product information, and disaster/emergency preparedness and response.
-The Toxicology and Environmental Health Information Program (TEHIP) component covers toxicology, environmental health, and chemistry.
-The Outreach and Special Populations Branch (OSPB) seeks to improve access to quality and accurate health information by underserved and special populations.
-The Disaster Information Management Research Center (DIMRC) helps provide online and downloadable information resources relevant to national emergency preparedness, response, and recovery efforts.
+The Division of Specialized Information Services (SIS) produces information resources covering toxicology, environmental health, HIV/AIDS, outreach to underserved and special populations, HIV/AIDS, drugs and household products, and disaster/emergency preparedness and response.
+The Toxicology and Environmental Health Information Program (TEHIP) covers toxicology, environmental health, and chemistry.
+The Outreach and Special Populations Branch (OSPB) works to improve access to accurate, quality health information by underserved and special populations.
+The Disaster Information Management Research Center (DIMRC) provides online and downloadable resources about emergency preparedness, response, and recovery efforts.
+The Office of Clinical Toxicology (OCT) develops new resources and enhances existing NLM resources for professionals in toxicology and related fields.
 SIS also coordinates many of the National Library of Medicine's HIV/AIDS information activities.

 Toxicology and Environmental Health Information

-The Toxicology and Environmental Health Information Program (TEHIP) maintains a comprehensive web site with access to resources produced by TEHIP and by other government agencies and organizations.
-Its flagship resource is TOXNET®, an integrated database system of hazardous chemicals, toxic releases and environmental health.
-TOXMAP®, another resource, uses United States maps to explore data from the Environmental Protection Agency’s Toxics Release Inventory (TRI) and Superfund programs.
+The Toxicology and Environmental Health Information Program (TEHIP) provides resources produced by TEHIP and by other government agencies and organizations, most notably, TOXNET®, an integrated database system of hazardous chemicals, toxic releases and environmental health.
+The Hazardous Substances Data Bank (HSDB), a component of TOXNET, has comprehensive, peer-reviewed toxicology data for more than 5,000 chemicals.
+TOXMAP® uses United States maps to explore data from the Environmental Protection Agency’s Toxics Release Inventory (TRI) and Superfund programs.
 The Haz-Map® database contains information on the health effects of exposure to chemical and biological agents used in industry, on the job and at home.

 Outreach to Special Populations

-The Outreach and Special Populations Branch (OSPB) manages and develops programs in an effort to eliminate disparities in health information access by providing community outreach support, training health professionals on NLM's health information databases, and designing special population websites that address specific concerns in various racial and ethnic groups.
-These outreach programs reach health professionals, public health workers and the general public especially about health issues that disproportionately impact minorities such as environmental exposures and HIV/AIDS.
+The Outreach and Special Populations Branch (OSPB) manages and develops programs to eliminate disparities in health information access by providing community outreach support, training health professionals on NLM's health information databases, and designing websites that discuss the concerns of various racial and ethnic groups.
+These programs reach health professionals, public health workers and the general public, especially about health issues that disproportionately impact minorities such as environmental exposures and HIV/AIDS.
 OSPB collaborates with other components of NLM involved in similar activities, particularly the National Network of Libraries of Medicine® and the Office of Health Information Programs Development.
 As part of its outreach, OSPB has created web sites with information of interest to targeted populations: American Indian Health, Arctic Health, Asian American Health, Refugee Health Information Network, and Women's Health Resources.

 OSPB works to improve access to toxicology and environmental health information to underserved communities, health-related disaster information in Central America, HIV/AIDS information resources by community-based organizations, and health information for all minorities and underserved populations.

-The branch has a growing program for the elementary through high school community of educators, students and parents, including the Environmental Health Student Portal.
-The portal has links to government and other reviewed and selected sites and provides a safe and reliable environment for teachers and students to study the environment and its impact on health.
+The branch has a growing program for the elementary through high school community of educators, students and parents.
+The Environmental Health Student Portal has links to government and other reviewed and selected sites and provides a safe and reliable environment for teachers and students to study the environment and its impact on health.
+GeneEd compiles safe and useful genetics education resources for students and teachers in grades 9 - 12.
+GeneEd allows the user to explore topics such as Cell Biology, DNA, Epigenetics, Genetic Conditions, Evolution, Biostatistics, and many others.
+The branch also develops lesson plans and activities that involve using SIS web sites.

 Disaster and Emergency Response Information

-The Disaster Information Management Research Center (DIMRC) was created to help with national emergency preparedness, response, and recovery efforts.
-DIMRC focuses on: maintaining access to health information during disasters, developing innovative products and services to serve emergency responders and managers, conducting research to support disaster health information management, and collaborating with other agencies and communities.
+The Disaster Information Management Research Center (DIMRC) develops and provides access to health information resources and technology for disaster preparedness, response, and recovery.
+DIMRC focuses on maintaining access to health information at all phases of disasters, developing innovative products and services for emergency personnel, conducting research to support disaster health information management, and collaborating with other agencies and communities.

 Drug and Dietary Supplement Information